metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `default_encoding` (String) DefaultEncoding specifies the default encoding if the 'Accept-Encoding' header is not in the request or contains a wildcard ('*').
 - `encodings` (List of String) Encodings defines the list of supported compression algorithms.
-- `excluded_content_types` (List of String) ExcludedContentTypes defines the list of content types to compare the Content-Type header of the incoming requests and responses before compressing.'application/grpc' is always excluded.
+- `excluded_content_types` (List of String) ExcludedContentTypes defines the list of content types to compare the Content-Type header of the incoming requests and responses before compressing. 'application/grpc' is always excluded.
 - `included_content_types` (List of String) IncludedContentTypes defines the list of content types to compare the Content-Type header of the responses before compressing.
-- `min_response_body_bytes` (Number) MinResponseBodyBytes defines the minimum amount of bytes a response body must have to be compressed.Default: 1024.
+- `min_response_body_bytes` (Number) MinResponseBodyBytes defines the minimum amount of bytes a response body must have to be compressed.
+Default: 1024.

 <a id="nestedatt--spec--content_type"></a>